How To Remove Linux And Install

 The Master Boot Record on a hard drive (MBR).

-the Linux partition's root directory.
+The Linux partition's root directory.

 Also Read: USB Not Recognized In Windows 10